-I like stuff.
+I like (sometimes nsfw) stuff.
 I take (next to) nothing seriously.
-I haven't super-duper finished law school yet.
+I haven't super-duper finished law school (yet).
 I write things (sometimes), post things (rarely), ship things (that end in tragedy), as visiblemarket on LJ and AO3.

 That is the question…on the minds of many moms with Latin American backgrounds.
 Lucky for me, my baby girl was born in Miami where the tradition of ear piercing was considered more normal than not piercing and where her poor mother wouldn’t have to endure the wrath of apparently just about anyone who reads The New York Times.